skleff1994/force-feedback/README.md

 - [bullet_utils](https://github.com/machines-in-motion/bullet_utils)

 If you don't have PyYaml and six installed : `pip3 install PyYaml && pip3 install six`

+# Installation
+The packages can be pip installed with
+`
+pip install .
+`

 # How to use it
 The core and utilities for each type of MPC are available in